nhsengland/ds_251_RAG/wp5_rag_explainer.md

 > - "Fine Tuning" the LLM on more data in this area is expensive
 > - Submitting relevant documents for context to the LLM alongside your question can improve performance without needing to fine-tune
 > - **RAG** automates this process:
->    - **Retrieval**: Your question is put through a model which then brings back "relevant" documents
+>    - **Retrieval**: Your question is put through a model which then brings back "relevant" documents from a database
 >    - **Augmented**: Your question is augmented by adding the relevant segments of those documents as context to make a prompt
 >    - **Generation**: The augmented "prompt" is submitted to the LLM which generates an improved response
 > - RAG makes adding to your LLMs knowledge base easy - you just load more documents into the database (for fine-tuning this is expensive)